snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ```

-####Step 8: DynamoDB Tables.
-AggregateRecords is our output table.
-StreamingCountsApp is the table for checkpointing Kinesis position
+####Step 8: Two new DynamoDB Tables.
+AggregateRecords & StreamingCountsApp

+Open up and browse to http://aws.amazon.com/console/ so we can check that data is making it to our DynamoDB table.
+You will notice two tables get created.
+StreamingCountsApp is the table that gets used by Spark for checkpointing Kinesis position.
+A second table gets created by Spark to send the aggregated data.
+This is the process of "analytics on write" process happening.
 ![dynamodb screenshot png][dynamodb-table]

-####Step 9: AggregateRecords table in DynamoDB
+####Step 9: Inspecting the AggregateRecords table in DynamoDB

+Success!
+You should see data getting written to the
 ![dynamodb aggregate png][dynamodb-aggregate]

 ####Step 10: Shut everything down